OXY2DEV/markview.nvim/Hrs.md

 ## enable

-When false the custom Horizontal rules are disabled.
+When false, custom Horizontal rules are disabled.

 ## position